dpc/recycle-rs/README.md

-# Recycyle - recycle owned values to avoid allocating
+# Recycle - recycle owned values to avoid allocating

 Status: just a prototype to benchmark the idea